-Further details of our approach to our leakage reduction strategy can be found in our Draft Technical report - Options identification.
+Further details of our approach to our leakage reduction strategy can be found in our Technical Report - Options identification and Technical Report - Deciding on future options.

 8.4.2 Metering

 Meter penetration within our company supply area is currently around 47 per cent for households and 91 per cent for non-households.
 This is lower than for many other UK water companies, however unlike many companies in the East and South of England we are not located in an 'area of serious water stress', meaning that we are legally unable to implement compulsory metering.
 Billing can only occur on a meter where customers opt for this, or where a customer has moved into a property with a meter installed.
 Our metering options are based on proactive metering, which then allows us to bill on meters when customers move house.
 The water efficiency benefit of these options therefore takes time to grow, while the leakage benefit is immediate.